-Anyone who doesn't like vegetables has never had a good grilled vegetable recipe.
+Anyone who doesn't like vegetables has never put a good grilled vegetable recipe into action.
 Easy to prepare, it's suitable for almost any vegetable you choose.

 Served with or without dipping sauce, this is an excellent barbecue side dish alongside meat or seafood, or a vegetarian meal that's great with garlic bread or pasta.